LuggiStruggi/RunNameGenerator/README.md

 There are some commands:

-`randnamegen generate` generate runname and display in terminal.
+`runnamegen generate` generate runname and display in terminal.

-`randnamegen exclude <noun_category>` excludes specific noun-category such as pokemon.
+`runnamegen exclude <noun_category>` excludes specific noun-category such as pokemon.

-`randnamegen include <noun_category>` includes specific noun-category such as pokemon.
+`runnamegen include <noun_category>` includes specific noun-category such as pokemon.

-`randnamegen add-nouns <filename>` adds noun file.
+`runnamegen add-nouns <filename>` adds noun file.
 Needs to be .txt where each word is seperated by a line break.

-`randnamegen add-adjectives <filename>` adds adjective file.
+`runnamegen add-adjectives <filename>` adds adjective file.
 Needs to be .txt where each word is seperated by a line break.

-`randnamegen cleanup` cleans up the files such that there are no words which are two words and all are lowercase.
+`runnamegen cleanup` cleans up the files such that there are no words which are two words and all are lowercase.

 ## Source